Man Called Jesus

 ***give me your comments about this

-You have just read a very brief example of the
+You have just read about a drama which sometimes has the

-the acceptance of Jesus as your savior and practice of The Way by a body of believers.
+the acceptance of Jesus as your savior and practicing of The Way.
 Are

 you tired of life as it now is for you?
 He will accept you just as you are right this second!